-Up until the time of the Reformation, a part of St Giles himself reportedly lived in the cathedral: his arm bone, brought back from France in 1454 by Sir William Preston of Gorton.
+Up until the time of the Reformation, a part of St Giles himself reportedly lived in the cathedral: his arm bone, brought back from France before 1454 by Sir William Preston of Gorton (who was described as 'deceased' in a 1454-55 charter).
 Relics were important in the Middle Ages because relics attracted people and more people meant more money.
 But the bone disappeared during the plunders of the Reformation and today its location is a mystery.

 The Preston aisle was built around 1460 to house the relic and though that particular treasure is gone for good, there are some other interesting ancient artefacts here, including a knight’s grave marker from around 1200, a 15th-century headstone and one of the earliest stone carvings of the Edinburgh arms, probably also from the 15th century.